Supplier Certification Process

 Supplier certification is an essential component of establishing and maintaining the overall quality of your relocation policy.
-It is a vital element when your company is trying to track your supplier partners’ performance, develop reasonable contract provisions, and, most importantly, protect itself and its employees against any issues that may arise in the relocation process.
+Finding a trustworthy relocation supplier is a vital element when your company is trying to track your supplier partners’ performance, develop reasonable contract provisions, and, most importantly, protect itself and its employees against any issues that may arise in the relocation process.

 Before you even begin the hunt for your suppliers, your company’s leadership, in partnership with HR, needs to conduct an internal needs analysis.
 This is beneficial because it allows your leadership to examine your current relocation process from beginning to end in order to locate gaps.